 Every year, numerous holidays are celebrated in Glasgow.
-Below are the main dates for these festivities:1st and 2nd January: New Year (national)
+Below are the main dates for these festivities:January 1: New Year's Day (national)

 The New Year is celebrated with enthusiasm in Scotland!
 In the streets, the pubs, and the restaurants, the population comes together to dance and cheer in the new year.
 And to have time to recover, 2 January is also a holiday.Friday before Easter: Good Friday (national)